difference between meteors and meteorites

 1. Definition

-In contrast, a meteorite is a fragment of a meteoroid or asteroid that survives its journey through the Earth’s atmosphere and lands on the surface.
+Let us delve into the quesiton, “What is a meteorite?”, A meteorite is a fragment of a meteoroid or asteroid that survives its journey through the Earth’s atmosphere and lands on the surface.
 Meteorites can vary significantly in size, from tiny particles to large masses weighing several tons.
 They provide invaluable insights into the composition of other celestial bodies, particularly asteroids, and sometimes even planets or moons.

 2. Formation and Origin